Phoenix Short-Term Rental Regulations

 TL;DR

-Phoenix requires Short-Term Rental Permit ($250).
+Phoenix requires Short-Term Rental Permit ($250) with no primary-residence requirement.
 Combined tax rate is 12.57%.
-No annual day limit, but each stay must be 30 consecutive days or fewer per stay.
+No annual day limit.

 Key Requirements at a Glance